ehean/ehean.github.io/README.md

 **b.
 Adding a HTML Login Button**

-Creating your own HTML login button is simple too.
+Creating your own HTML login button is simple as well.
 Simply create an HTML button and set the onclick attribute to your event handler function.

 	<button onclick="login()">Log in</button>